 The following table sets forth a summary of the principal changes proposed to be made between LSAC's Amended and Restated Certificate of Incorporation and the proposed Amended Charter.
+Stockholders are being asked to vote on each of the proposed principal changes to LSAC's Amended and Restated Certificate of Incorporation individually, as provided on the proxy card.
 This summary is qualified by reference to the complete text of the proposed Amended Charter, a copy of which is attached to this proxy statement as Annex B. All stockholders are encouraged to read the proposed Amended Charter in its entirety for a more complete description of its terms.